grafana/loki-release/README.md

 - there is no longer a need to announce, since we have a long running PR

-- the cron job needs to use the GitHub api to call the prepare release pipline with the correct branches
+- the cron job needs to use the GitHub api to call the prepare release pipeline with the correct branches

 - cool feature